This article was updated on August 24, 2023.

 Some methods, such as consistency checks on a device and behavioral biometric assessments, can also help offer an “invisible” approach to verification.
 Even small behavioral traits, such as a user’s scrolling style or finger pressure, could be important data points.

 These invisible methods may be welcomed as a low-friction approach by consumers, who are increasingly aware of the lack of security that comes from only using passwords as an identity verification method.
-In Experian’s 2021 Global Insights Report, 75 percent of consumers said they felt most secure using physical biometrics, followed by one-time PIN codes (72 percent) and behavioral analytics (66 percent), respectively.
-1
+In Experian’s 2023 U.S. Identity and Fraud Report, 85 percent of consumers said they felt most secure using physical biometrics, followed by behavioral biometrics (81 percent) and payment or identity data from mobile wallets (80 percent), respectively.1

 How Experian can help